Pregnant with twins

 The most accurate way to tell if twins are identical is through a DNA test.
 This can only be done after your babies are born.

-Read more about the different types of twins.
+Read more about the different types of twins on the Tamba website.

-More detailed information on how to find out whether twins or triplets are identical and if DNA testing is available on the Multiple Births Foundation website.
+More detailed information on DNA testing and how to find out whether twins or triplets are identical is available on the Multiple Births Foundation website.